jacksund/simmate/src/simmate/workflows/diffusion/README.md

     - Django 3.1.5
     - Prefect 0.14.5
-    - Matminer forked + pip -e install because their conda-forge install is broken Install with...
+    - Matminer forked + pip -e install because their conda-forge install is broken
+    - Custodian 2021.1.8. (for NEB only) forked b/c "s = vi["POSCAR"]" is broken due to differing file structure, so generic VaspErrorHandler is buggy.
+Install with...
 ```
 conda create -n jacks_env python=3.8